AWegnerGitHub/awegnergithub.github.io-content/2025_01_02_first_experiences_laser_cutter.md

 ![Blue acrylic with an outer border, still with masking tape][bluemasked]

 Unfortunately, I didn't like the blue acrylic.
 This is how blue looks with the masking tape still in place.
-This tape is is to prevent scorching marks.
+This tape is to prevent scorching marks.
 It looks ok with the tape in place, but once removed, the blue text just kind of got lost.

 ![Blue acrylic without an outer border, with no masking tape][blueunmasked]